makrai/notes/malladi2305-fine-tune-just-fwd.md

 # 6 Conclusion

 * future
-  * combining MeZO with other memory-efficient methods, such as FlashAttention [22] and quantization [25].
-We hope to investigate this in the future.
-We
+  * combining MeZO with other memory-efficient methods, eg FlashAttention [22] and quantization [25]
   * explore the applicability of MeZO to a number of promising areas, including pruning, distillation, saliency, interpretability, and dataset selection for fine-tuning